Summer essentials

 Tips for getting your dog to use a cooling mat

-Reward them for lying on it — a treat when they settle builds a positive association.
-Some dogs prefer cool tiles, and that is fine.
-Save the mat for the car or travel instead.
+Reward them for lying on it — a treat when they settle builds a positive association quickly.
+After 3–4 days, most dogs will choose the mat themselves on warm days.

 When a cooling mat is not enough